-Yahoo’s Excalibur IP search, mobile and other patents valued at $740M
+Yahoo’s 4K Excalibur patents in search, mobile, cloud and more valued at $740M

 Former VP of design at Wealthfront discusses career paths for designers, Facebook, and more